Oliver Travel Trailers

 The parks freshwater lagoon, saltmarsh, maritime forest and beach are outstanding examples of the states natural coastal environment.

-Perhaps you would rather spend quality time post-retirement on with an amazing view of Myrtle Beach.
-If that is the case, then the Huntington Beach State Park is a wonderful stop to add to your list of options.
-The secluded sandy beaches allow you to have privacy and peace that you will not necessarily find at busier beaches throughout the country.
+If you would rather spend quality time post-retirement with a fantastic view of Myrtle Beach, then Huntington Beach State Park is a beautiful stop to add to your list of options.
+The secluded sandy beaches allow you privacy and peace that you will not necessarily find at busier beaches throughout the country.
 You could even enjoy a little surf fishing or bird watching to add to the tranquility of the overall experience.

-There are quite a few RV parks and campgrounds to choose from – such as the Cypress Camping Resort, Briarcliff RV Resort, and Carolina Pines RV Resort.
+There are quite a few RV parks and campgrounds to choose from, such as Cypress Camping Resort, Briarcliff RV Resort, and Carolina Pines RV Resort.

 Plan your adventure: Huntington Beach State Park